Three Types of Geography Data

 Our Politics & Advocacy clients will see three types of Geography data in their Resonate accounts:

-- Region and State from our research data that is self-reported
+- Region and State from our research data (self-reported survey responses)

-- DMA® data from the L2 voter file
+- DMA® data derived from address-based modeling aligned to voter file geography

-- State, DMA® and Congressional District from our deterministic observed geography data
+- State, DMA® and Congressional District from our address and IP-based Geography data

 When to use Which Data Type